aryamanbhar/groupD_UNIHAVEN/README.md

 **Status:** Partially Implemented

 **Limitations:**
-- The details view includes basic information such as name, location and price.
-However, additional details such as images of the accommodation are currently missing.
+- The interface for displaying comprehensive details might lack advanced formatting and visual appeal.

 ### PBI FE-3: Select and reserve accommodation directly through the platform
 **Status:** Not Implemented